Vote'n'Rank: Revision of Benchmarking with Social Choice Theory: Case Studies

 \subsubsection{Scoring rules}

-The total score of each system is calculated as the sum of corresponding scores in each task $Sc(m)=\sum_{i=1}^{|M|}{c_i p_i(m)}$, where $p_i(m)$ is the number of tasks where model $m$ is on the $i^{th}$ place and $c_i$ is the $i^{th}$ element of scoring vector $c$.
+The total score of each system is calculated as the sum of corresponding scores in each task $Sc(m)=\sum_{i=1}^{|M|}{c_i p_i(m)}$, where $p_i(m)$ is the number of tasks having model $m$ in the $i^{th}$ place, and $c_i$ is the $i^{th}$ element of the scoring vector $c$.
 The systems with the highest scores constitute the final decision.
-We study the following rules that differ in their scoring vectors. \begin{itemize}[leftmargin=1.em,noitemsep] \item \textit{Plurality rule} applies $c=(1,0,\ldots,0)$. \item \textit{Borda rule} operates on $c=(|M|-1,|M|-2,\ldots,1,0)$. \item \textit{Dowdall rule} applies $c=(1, 1/2, \ldots, 1/|M|)$. \end{itemize}
+We study the following rules that differ in their scoring vectors. \begin{itemize} \item \textit{Plurality rule} applies $c=(1,0,\ldots,0)$. \item \textit{Borda rule} operates on $c=(|M|-1,|M|-2,\ldots,1,0)$. \item \textit{Dowdall rule} applies the scoring vector $c=(1, 1/2, \ldots, 1/|M|)$. \end{itemize}

+The scoring vectors are designed to satisfy the voting rules’ properties mentioned in \autoref{tab:properties} in Appendix~\ref{appendix_a:properties}.
+The scoring vectors’ design is based on the mathematical foundations of the social choice theory and is generally accepted in the community \cite{auizerman1995theory}.

 \textbf{Interpretation.} The \textit{Plurality} rule is one of the most widely used in everyday life.
 It only requires information about the best alternative for each voter.
 The \textit{Borda} rule takes into account information about all alternatives.
 It assumes that differences in positions should be treated the same, whether it is between the first and the second alternatives or the second and the third ones.
 At the same time, the \textit{Dowdall} rule is in some way in-between \textit{Plurality} and \textit{Borda}.
 It considers information about all alternatives but gives more weight to the difference in the preferences.
 A similar approach is used in the Eurovision song contest: they use $c=(12, 10, 8, 7,\ldots, 1)$ making the difference in top positions more important to the outcome.